How to Build a Social Media Team (and who should be on it)

 This is usually a person responsible for creating the community around a brand on social media, though I’ve seen it mean a lot of different things to different organizations.
 Probably the best definition I’ve ever heard is that a community manager is both an advocate for the customer in front of the brand and an advocate for the brand in front of the entire community.
 And that definitely requires a lot of soft skills.

-In terms of their responsibilities, a community manager is usually someone who:
+In terms of their responsibilities, a community manager is usually someone who does the following in a social media team

 • Connects to customers via social media comments and DMs